 - It doesn’t take long to get used to the online graphical interface, a useful skill in itself since many similar chess diagrams appear in chess books, homework exercises, etc.

 - No commute time — lessons from the comfort of your own home!
+All that’s needed is a computer and webcam.

 - Games and instructive ideas can be easily saved into a computer chess database for future use.